 - Attempting difficult challenges

-- Recovering from missed lifts
+- Recovering from a missed lift

-- Adjusting technique
+- Adjusting your technique

 - Returning stronger

-Resilience strengthens belief.
+Resilience strengthens your belief.

 The Role of Training Environment